quangpham919/Tweet-Evaluating-by-NLP/README.md

 # Tweet-Evaluating-by-NLP
-A simple tweet / status evaluating by using Natural Language Processing API, which is built using vanilla Javscript, HTML , CSS for Front-End and Node.js, Express for Back-End.
-Used Webpack as build tool
+A simple tweet / status evaluating by using Natural Language Processing API, which is built using Javscript, HTML , CSS for Front-End and Node.js, Express for Back-End and Webpack.

 ### Feature
-Provides your tweet or status you want to evalute and retreve whether it is subjective or objective and its polarity.
+Providing your tweet or status which you want to evalute and retreving whether it is subjective or objective and its polarity.

 ### Clone
 - - Clone this repo to your local machine using `https://github.com/quangpham919/Tweet-Evaluating-by-NLP.git`